Open Onboardings

 To apply, click the link to the application form for the onboarding for which you wish to be considered.

 Interested in learning more about the Lido onboarding process?
-The guides below discuss relevant information to prospective node operators including ongoing expectations and the nuances of how Lido operates across networks.
+The guides below discuss relevant information to prospective node operators including ongoing expectations and the nuances of how Lido protocols operate across different networks.

 Lido Community Staking Module: Permissionless validation using the largest staking protocol